The Barbara Stanwyck Show

-The Barbara Stanwyck Show is an American anthology drama television series which ran on NBC from September 1960 to September 1961.
+The Barbara Stanwyck Show is an American anthology drama television series that aired on NBC from September 19, 1960, to September 11, 1961.
 Barbara Stanwyck served as hostess, and starred in all but four of the half-hour productions.
 The four in which she did not star were actually pilot episodes of potential series programs which never materialized.
 Stanwyck won the Emmy Award in 1961 for Outstanding Performance by an Actress in a Series.

-Three of the episodes in which Stanwyck starred were an attempt at spinning off a dramatic series of her own, in which she appeared as "Josephine Little", an American woman running an import-export shop in Hong Kong.
+Three of the episodes in which Stanwyck starred were attempts to spin off her own dramatic series as "Josephine Little", an American woman running an import-export shop in Hong Kong.

-The series, produced at Desilu Studios, was directed by different directors, Robert Florey, Jacques Tourneur, Stuart Rosenberg.
-The Barbara Stanwyck Show lasted one season.
+The Barbara Stanwyck Show was produced at Desilu Studios and used several different directors, including Robert Florey, Jacques Tourneur, Stuart Rosenberg.
+The anthology lasted one season.
 It aired at 10 p.m.
 Eastern on Mondays opposite Jackie Cooper's military sitcom Hennesey on CBS and the second half of Gardner McKay's Adventures in Paradise on ABC.

 The American Gas Association sponsored the program on alternate weeks.